 During the glacier hike, there is a huge ice cave you can visit.
 Unfortunately, I was unable to visit the largest ice cave since the ice had melted and it was unsafe.
 We were taken to this smaller ice cave instead.

-Jökulsárlón Glacier Lagoon is a stunning natural wonder and is one of the country’s most popular tourist attractions.
+Jökulsárlón Glacier Lagoon is one of the country’s most popular tourist attractions.
 The lagoon is filled with icebergs that have broken off from the nearby Breiðamerkurjökull Glacier.
-Visitors can take boat tours of the lagoon to get up close and personal with the icebergs and even spot seals lounging on the ice.

-The Diamond Beach near Jökulsárlón Glacier Lagoon is a truly unique and striking natural wonder.
-The beach is known for its dramatic ice formations as icebergs often wash up on shore.
-The beach also has very distinctive black sand which is made up of volcanic basalt.
-This beach probably has the blackest sand I’ve ever seen!
+The Diamond Beach near Jökulsárlón Glacier Lagoon is a truly unique with its huge blocks of ice that often wash up on shore.
+The beach also has the blackest sand I saw on the island.

 After this exciting two days around the south of Iceland, head back to Reykjavík.
 This will be a long 4-5 hour drive back.

-Knock of two of the best things to do in Iceland in one day.
+Knock off two of the best things to do in Iceland in one day.
 I took two separate half-day tours, one to snorkel Silfra and one to explore a nearby lava cave.

-Snorkeling in the Silfra Fissure is a once-in-a-lifetime experience that should not be missed by any adventure seeker visiting Iceland.
+Snorkeling in the Silfra Fissure is a once-in-a-lifetime experience that should not be missed by anyone visiting Iceland.
 The Silfra Fissure is a crack in the Earth’s crust that runs through the Thingvellir National Park.
 The fissure actually marks the boundary between the North American and Eurasian tectonic plates.

-Silfra Fissure is also filled with crystal-clear glacial water that has been filtered through layers of lava rock.
-The water in the fissure is incredibly pure, even drinkable, and offers visibility of up to 100 meters, making it one of the clearest waters in the world.
+Silfra Fissure is also filled with extremely clear glacial water that has been filtered through the lava rock.
+The water in the fissure is even drinkable and has visibility of up to 100 meters, making it one of the clearest waters in the world.

 You will be provided with a dry suit to snorkel for about 30 minutes.
 It does still get very cold, my fingers and lips were blue at the end or the snorkel.
 Double up on socks and wear warm clothing underneath your dry suit.
 Additionally, bring a hat and gloves to keep your head and hands warm after the snorkel.